 Sunscreen/block makers dispute the EWG study’s findings saying they tested the ingredients individually, rather than in the combinations created by the manufacturers.

-However, in July 2011, after many years, some say 33, the U.S. FDA finally weighed in on this issue with the publication of new labeling regulations.
-Manufacturers must make the following changes by the summer of 2012.12
+However, in July 2011, after many years, some say 33, the U.S. FDA finally weighed in on this issue with the publication of new labeling regulations.12

 The Bottom Line